cmaureir/progra-alma/lectures/week6/lecture23.rst

 which **inherit** from the `People` class their structure, called `Student` and `Professor`.

-Note that creating another classes to diferentiate the students from the professors, we have more possibilities to add and change new functionalities.
+Note that creating another classes to differentiate the students from the professors, we have more possibilities to add and change new functionality.
 Also, you can always refer to a student or professor object as a `People` object, which will be very useful in cases when you try to know the total amount of people in the University.